Differentially Private Attention Computation: ERROR CONTROL FROM LOGIT MATRIX TO ATTENTION MATRIX

-\section{Error Control from Logit Matrix to Attention Matrix}
+\section{ERROR CONTROL FROM LOGIT MATRIX TO ATTENTION MATRIX}

-Section~\ref{sec:error_control:def} provides definitions of key terms and concepts in Section~\ref{sec:error_control}.
 In Section~\ref{sec:error_control:perturb_psd_matrix}, we discuss the perturbation of positive semi-definite (psd) matrices, which is a crucial step in ensuring the differential privacy of our algorithm.
 Section~\ref{sec:error_control:perturb_diagonal_normalization_matrix} focuses on the perturbation of diagonal normalization matrices, which is another important aspect of our error control approach.
 In Section~\ref{sec:error_control:error_attenrion_matrix}, we analyze the error in the attention matrix computation that arises from these perturbations.
 Finally, in Section~\ref{sec:error_control:main_result}, we present the main result of Section~\ref{sec:error_control}, which summarizes the effectiveness of our error control mechanisms in achieving differential privacy for the computation of the attention matrix.